csuka/ansible_role_controller/README.md

 # Ansible Role - Controller

 This role installs and configures Ansible to be used as a controller node.
 A specific Python version is installed as well, Ansible is installed with that chosen python version.
+The epel repo is installed as well

 ```yaml
 # since there are several reserved variables, e.g. ansible version,